daggerok/from-zero-to-reactive-cloud-micro-hero/README.md

 * Implemented step1 with sets of spring boot 2.2.o.RELEASE reactive applications
 * Implemented step2 with replacing in-memory map DBs -> r2dbc-postgres spring-data integration (run pg in docker)
 * Implemented step3 and Dockerize all applications using fabric8.io maven plugin
+* Implemented step4 and Dockerize multi-module application using fabric8.io maven plugin (all in one)

 ## In progress
-* Implement step4 and Dockerize all applications using jib maven plugin from Google
+* Implement step5 and Dockerize all applications using jib maven plugin from Google

 ## Road map
-* Implement step5 with docker-compose maven plugin
+* Implement step6 with docker-compose maven plugin
-* Implement step6 with docker-swarm
+* Implement step7 with docker-swarm
-* Implement step7 with k8s / k3s, rancher, open-shift, etc
+* Implement step8 with k8s / k3s, rancher, open-shift, etc
-* Implement step8 with project riff
+* Implement step9 with project riff

 ## step1
 Simple sets of applications implementation for local run